ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 	* 3 qualifications
 	* 6 funding items
 	* 3 research-resource
-	* 14 works (8 bulk work items and one work being a group of 2) - open one to view details
+	* 16 works (8 bulk work items, 2 added via OBO, one work being a group of 2 and the rest being different api versions) - open one to view details
 	* 2 peer-review items (one with two reviews and one with three reviews) - open one to view details

 74. Visit https://qa.orcid.org/[orcid id] Check that the same information displays
 	* Check that the group of works with doi:1234 only displays the public version

+75. Attempt to merge two of the works, make sure they merge ok.

-75. Go to http://qa.orcid.org/inbox check for:
+76. Go to http://qa.orcid.org/inbox check for:
 	* the request for access notification
 	* notifications of updates to the record

-76. Archive the first notification in the list
+77. Archive the first notification in the list

-77. Check there is a Member Tools tab and the page loads when you go to it
+78. Check there is a Member Tools tab and the page loads when you go to it

-78. Use the switch user option to change to the record created during the OAuth process
+79. Use the switch user option to change to the record created during the OAuth process

-79. Sign in to Browserstack.com and using IE 11 visit the follow pages and make sure everything loads
+80. Sign in to Browserstack.com and using IE 11 visit the follow pages and make sure everything loads
 	* https://qa.orcid.org (check that blog feed loads as well as page contents)
 	* https://qa.orcid.org/[orcid id]
 	* https://qa.orcid.org/register
 	* https://qa.orcid.org/sign-in
 	* sign into [orcid id] account and check that it also looks as expected

-80. Using browserstack check the following pages on one Android and one Apple device to check load times
+81. Using browserstack check the following pages on one Android and one Apple device to check load times
 	* https://qa.orcid.org (check that blog feed loads as well as page contents)
 	* https://qa.orcid.org/[orcid id]
 	* https://qa.orcid.org/register